 Poetry and prose echoed throughout the Pratt Manhattan Gallery’s exclusive exhibit of 2014 Scholastic Art & Writing Award-winning photography, ceramics and glass…and we know that as you read this, you wish you were there.
 Two of the readers, Lashanda and Emma, graciously agreed to share excerpts of their work.
 Read More

-This post originally appeared on Scholastic’s On Our Minds blog on June 6, 2012.
-Post by Lia Zneimer.
+This post originally appeared on Scholastic’s On Our Minds blog.
+By Brittany Sullivan.

 How do you get to Carnegie Hall?
 Practice.
 Practice.
 Practice… Or win a National Scholastic Art & Writing Award!